British South American Airways: Fleet

+Incidents and accidents

 Star Dust

 On 2 August 1947, the Avro Lancastrian Star Dust disappeared on a flight from Buenos Aires, Argentina, to Santiago, Chile; fifty years later remains of the aircraft were found to have crashed into an Argentine mountain.

 Star Tiger and Star Ariel

 The Star Tiger and Star Ariel were Avro Tudor IV aircraft lost over the Atlantic.
 The loss of each without a trace, plus the unexplained disappearance of an Airport Transport DC-3 south of Miami on 27 December 1948, and the loss of United States Navy Flight 19 on 5 December 1945, led to the creation of the Bermuda Triangle myth.